Mandy (2018 film)

-Mandy is a 2018 action horror film directed by Panos Cosmatos, produced by Elijah Wood and co-written by Cosmatos and Aaron Stewart-Ahn based on a story Cosmatos conceived.
-A co-production of the United States and Belgium, the film stars Nicolas Cage, Andrea Riseborough, Linus Roache, Ned Dennehy, Olwen Fouéré, Richard Brake, and Bill Duke.
+Mandy is a 2018 surrealist action horror film directed by Panos Cosmatos, from a screenplay he co-wrote with Aaron Stewart-Ahn, and based on a story by Cosmatos.
+A co-production between Belgium and the United States, it stars Nicolas Cage, Andrea Riseborough, Linus Roache, Ned Dennehy, Olwen Fouéré, Richard Brake, and Bill Duke.
+The film follows Red Miller (Cage), a lumberjack seeking vengeance against cult leader Jeremiah Sand (Roache), as well as his devout followers, for the murder of the eponymous character and Red's girlfriend, Mandy Bloom (Riseborough).

-It premiered at the 2018 Sundance Film Festival on January 19, and was theatrically released on September 14, 2018 by RLJE Films.
+Mandy premiered at the Sundance Film Festival on January 19, 2018, and was theatrically released in the United States on September 14, 2018.
+The film was a box office failure, grossing $1.7 million against its $6 million production budget.
+Despite this, it received critical acclaim, with particular praise for its visual style and originality, Cage's performance, Cosmatos' direction, and the action sequences.

-Mandy was praised for its style and originality, Cage's performance, Cosmatos' direction, and the action sequences.
-It is one of the last films scored by Icelandic composer Jóhann Jóhannsson, who died in February 2018.
-The film is dedicated to him.
+At the 45th Saturn Awards, the film won for Best Independent Film, while Cage was nominated for Best Actor.
+Benjamin Loeb was nominated for Best Cinematography at the 34th Independent Spirit Awards.
+Mandy was one of the last films to be scored by composer Jóhann Jóhannsson, who died of drug-related complications seven months before the film's release, and the film is dedicated to his memory.

 Plot

+The Shadow Mountains

-In 1983, near the Shadow Mountains, recovering alcoholic Red Miller lives a solitary life with his girlfriend, artist and author Mandy Bloom.
-He works as a logger, while she has a day job as a gas station cashier.
-In their cabin by a lake, Mandy creates elaborate fantasy art, which Red admires greatly.
+In 1983, in the Pacific Northwest, recovering alcoholic war veteran lumberjack Red Miller lives with his girlfriend, artist and author Mandy Bloom, who had an abusive childhood.
+Mandy works as a gas station cashier by day and at night creates elaborate fantasy art, which Red greatly admires.

+While walking to work, Mandy catches the attention of Jeremiah Sand, leader of the religious cult Children of the New Dawn.

-On her way to work one day, Mandy walks past a van carrying the Children of the New Dawn, a religious cult led by Jeremiah Sand.
-Sand is struck by Mandy's beauty and orders one of his disciples, Brother Swan, to kidnap Mandy with the help of the Black Skulls, a cannibalistic, demonic biker gang who regularly use a highly potent form of LSD.
+Children of the New Dawn

+Sand orders his disciple Brother Swan to kidnap Mandy.
+Swan summons the Black Skulls, a cannibalistic, demonic biker gang that regularly consumes LSD.

-That night, Swan drives out to the lake and summons the Black Skulls by blowing a mystical ocarina known as the Horn of Abraxas.
-After Swan offers them a low-ranking member of the cult as a sacrifice, they break into the couple's home and subdue Mandy and Red.
-Afterwards, cultists Mother Marlene and Sister Lucy drug Mandy before presenting her to Sand.
-Sand, a failed musician, attempts to seduce Mandy with his psychedelic folk music, telling her that God had told him to take anything he wanted, but she instead laughs at Sand, infuriating him.
-In retaliation, he stabs Red, who is bound and gagged with barbed wire, before burning Mandy alive.
-After Sand and his followers leave, Red frees himself, mourns over Mandy's ashes, goes back inside, and falls asleep.
-After waking up from a nightmare, he consumes a bottle of vodka, tends to his wounds, and shrieks in agony, grief, and rage.
+After being offered a cult member as a sacrifice, the gang breaks into their home and subdues Mandy and Red.
+Cultists Mother Marlene and Sister Lucy drug Mandy before presenting her to Sand.
+The cult leader attempts to seduce Mandy with his psychedelic folk music, but she just laughs at Sand, infuriating him.
+In retaliation, Sand stabs the bound and gagged Red and burns Mandy alive before him.
+After Sand and his followers leave, Red frees himself, mourns Mandy's death, and, after consuming a bottle of vodka, wordlessly swears revenge.

+The next morning, Red visits his friend Caruthers to retrieve his crossbow and bolts.
+Before Red leaves, Caruthers warns him of the Black Skulls.